evacorral/Estimate-of-siltUSDA-fraction-from-IS-fraction/README.md

 • Enter your data in the Input_data.xlsx file, that is, sand, silt and clay according to the International System of each soil samples.
 These data must be written as a percentage and with a single decimal figure; if they are entered with two or more decimal figures, the program will not return any results.

-• Open the file Computing siltUSDA, in R (NO SÉ SI HABRÍA QUE PONER EN QUÉ VERSIÓN DE R SE HA CREADO)
+• Open the file Computing siltUSDA, in R.

 • Run the code, then, the Computing_siltUSDA function will be created in the Environment.
 Execute this function next.